-Home page of the WEB group in the School of Biological, Biomedical and Environmental Sciences at the University of Hull, UK.
+Home page of the WEB group in the Department of Biological and Marine Science at the University of Hull, UK.
 We are interested in arthropod ecology and evolution – particularly reproductive strategies and life histories.
 We are especially interested in how animals’ nutritional ecology affects (and is affected by) the evolution of sociality and parental care.

 February 2016: New MS on bioRxiv (Gilbert et al, see Publications).
 We show that some cofoundress thrips within communal domiciles on Australian acacias are often nonreproductive, indicating reproductive skew.
 This skew increases in small nests and with more females cohabiting.
 This finding edges us closer to an appreciation of how and why these tiny insects are sometimes social but sometimes solitary.

 October 2015: Welcome to new PhD students Alex and Catherine!
 We are officially a research group.
 Alex will work on nutritional ecology of solitary bees, while Catherine is working on modelling responses of insects across the phylogeny (and their enemies) to host plant density and purity.